SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A closure or nested function
 that captures an in-out parameter must be nonescaping.
-Because there is no copy-out at the end of closures or nested functions, any changes made to an in-out parameter by an escaping closure or nested function would not get copied back to the original.

-If you need to capture an in-out parameter without mutating it or to observe mutation from other code, use a capture list to explicitly capture the parameter immutably.
+If you need to capture an in-out parameter without mutating it or to observe changes made by other code, use a capture list to explicitly capture the parameter immutably.

+.. testcode:: explicit-capture-for-inout

+    -> func someFunction(a: inout Int) -> () -> Int {
+           return { [a] in return a+1 }
+       }

-If you need to capture and mutate an in-out parameter --- for example, in multithreaded code that ensures all mutation has finished before the function returns --- make a local mutable copy.
+If you need to capture and mutate an in-out parameter, use an explicit local copy, such as in  multithreaded code that ensures all mutation has finished before the function returns.

+.. testcode:: cant-pass-inout-aliasing

+    >> import Dispatch
+    >> func someMutatingOperation(_ a: inout Int) { }
+    -> func multithreadFunction(queue: DispatchQueue, x: inout Int) {
+          // Make a local copy and manually copy it back. var localX = x
+          defer { x = localX }

+          // Operate on localX asynchronously, then wait before returning. queue.async { someMutatingOperation(&localX) }
+          queue.sync {}
+       }

+For more discussion and examples of in-out parameters, see :ref:`Functions_InOutParameters`.

 .. assertion:: escaping-cant-capture-inout